MRadesh3/watchflix/README.md

 ## 📦 Installation

-To get started with the YouTube Clone, follow these simple steps:
+To get started with the WatchFlix, follow these simple steps:

 1. **Clone the Repository**: